 - Know that you are not responsible for the abuse or the violence.
 Be aware, it will probably happen again and get worse over time.

 - Think of things to do to be safe if your partner begins to act violent or abusive.
 Maybe calling a friend to give you a ride home.
-Getting to a public location.
+Then, get to a public location.

-- Opening a door or getting to a room where there are other people.
+- Also, getting to a room where there are other people could be helpful.

 Not sure what to do?
 You can call our 24-Hour Crisis Helpline any time.
-Additional local and online resources for teens are also listed below.
+Additionally, local and online resources for teens are also listed below.

 Helplines / Hotlines